atom-archive/xray/README.md

 ### Styling will be specified in JS

 CSS is a widely-known and well-supported tool for styling user interfaces, which is why we embraced it in Atom.
 Unfortunately, the performance and maintainability of CSS degrade as the number of selectors increases.
-CSS also lacks good tools for exposing a versioned theming APIs and applying programmatic logic such as altering colors.
+CSS also lacks good tools for exposing a versioned theming API and applying programmatic logic such as altering colors.
 Finally, the browser does not expose APIs for being notified when computed styles change, making it difficult to use CSS as a source of truth for complex components.
 For a theming system that performs well and scales, we need more direct control.
 We plan to use a CSS-in-JS approach that automatically generates atomic selectors so as to keep our total number of selectors minimal.

 ### Text is rendered via WebGL